 Like I mentioned before, I think a photo shoot is a really good excuse to splurge a little bit.
 If you’re looking for a reason to buy a new outfit, a portrait session is a great one!
 You’ll be looking at your photos for years to come and you want to be able to look back and not be distracted by the fact that you hate what you wore or that it wasn’t necessarily as flattering as it could have been.
 I take the weeks before a session to brainstorm and shop for outfits that not only flatter my shape but also complement the nature of the shoot.
 For example, when I went to Hawaii, I searched for a maxi dress (which I found at ASOS.com) and a bikini because I wanted something that felt at home in a tropical environment.
 Both items were a tiny bit of a splurge, but they’re upgraded versions of items I would typically wear and I’ve gotten tons of use out of them since the shoot!

 I schedule a hair appointment

 This is separate from the hair cut/color list item because I think having your hair professionally styled before your shoot is a great idea!
 No matter how good I get with my curling iron, I can never quite get on the level of my hair stylist’s blowout.
 Although you might not want a super formal hairstyle, there are lots of blow-dry bars popping up everywhere!
 Your regular salon might offer this service as well.
-For our promo film with Josh Gooden, I actually hired a hair stylist to come and do my hair at my apartment before we started shooting and it was worth every penny!
+For my promo with Josh Gooden, I actually hired a hair stylist to come and do my hair at my apartment before shooting began and it was worth every penny!
 I look like a more polished version of myself in the film!

 I go for a manicure (and a pedicure if my feet will be seen)